-Located in the center of the Garden of Nightingales (the Bagh-e Bulbul), the Hasht Behesht is one of Isfahan's two surviving Safavid pavilions.
+Located in the center of the Garden of Nightingales (the Bagh-i Bulbul), the Hasht Bihisht is one of Isfahan's two surviving Safavid pavilions.
 Built under Shah Sulaiman some twenty years after the Chihil Sutun, it is quite different in style from the earlier pavilion, although it exhibits the same concern for the interplay of interior and exterior spaces.

 Along with the Ali Qapu and Chihil Sutun, the Hasht Behesht was restored by IsMEO - Istituto Italiano per il Medio ed Estremo Oriente for NOCHMI - National Organization for Conservation of Historic Monuments of Iran.
 The project, completed in 1977, received an Aga Khan Award for Architecture in 1980.

 Babaie, Sussan.
 Isfahan and its Palaces: Statecraft and Shi’ism and the Architecture of Conviviality in Early Modern Iran.
 Edinburgh Studies in Islamic Art, edited by Robert Hillenbrand.
 Edinburgh: Edinburgh University Press, 2008.

 Blair, Sheila S. and Jonathan M. Bloom.
 The Art and Architecture of Islam.
 New Haven: Yale University Press, 1994.

 Ferrante, M. "Le Pavillon de Hast Bihist, ou les Huit Paradis, à Ispahan: Relevés et Problèmes s'y rattachant".
 In Travaux de Restauration de Monuments Historiques en Iran, edited by G. Zander, 399-420.
 Rome: IsMEO, 1968.

 Pope, Arthur Upham.
 Persian Architecture: The Triumph of Form and Color.
 New York: George Braziller, 1965.